ronospace/cyclesync-period-tracker/TERMS_OF_SERVICE.md

 ## Prohibited Uses

-You may not use CycleSync to:
+You may not use FlowSense to:
 - Violate any laws or regulations
 - Transmit harmful or malicious content
 - Harass, abuse, or harm other users